TomRadford/flowvue/README.md

 ## Deployment

-I have the demo app deployed on a VPS using [Nixpacks](https://nixpacks.com/docs/getting-started) 👏 - nice and old-school 🤓
+I have the demo app deployed on a VPS using [Nixpacks](https://nixpacks.com/docs/getting-started) with [Coolify](https://coolify.io/) 👏 - nice and old-school 🤓

+- The marketing site uses the `FlowVue` component directly (since we know we're already in a vue app with mostly the same deps)
+- The web component bundles the `FlowVue` component into a `flow-vue` web component - which works as a mini-app and nicely seperates itself from the rest of the user's website.

 ## Installing the web component